Data Valuation Without Training of a Model: Complexity-Gap Score: Data Valuation without Training

 \eeq In \citet{arora2019fine}, a complexity measure of data was defined as $\rvy^\top (\rmH^\infty)^{-1} \rvy$ where $\rvy=(y_1,\dots,y_n)$, and it was shown that this measure bounds the total movement of all neurons in $\rmW$ from their random initialization.
 Moreover, the data complexity measure bounds the generalization error by restricting the Rademacher complexity of the resulting function class.
 In the following, we write the eigen-decomposition of $\rmH^\infty$ as $\rmH^\infty=\sum_{i=1}^n \lambda_i \rvv_i \rvv_i^\top$ where $\lambda_i$'s are ordered such that $\lambda_1\geq \lambda_2\geq \dots \lambda_n$.
 Further, assuming $\lambda_n\geq\lambda_0>0$, we can write $(\rmH^\infty)^{-1}=\sum_{i=1}^n (\lambda_i)^{-1} \rvv_i \rvv_i^\top$. \begin{thm}[Informal version of \citep{arora2019fine}] Assume that $\lambda_{\min}(\rmH^\infty)=\lambda_n\geq\lambda_0>0$.
 For sufficiently large width $m$, sufficiently small learning rate $\eta>0$ and sufficiently small random initialization $\kappa>0$, with probability at least $1-\delta$ over the random initialization, we have \beq

-\eeq where a) and b) hold for all iteration $k\geq 0$ of GD, and c) holds for $k\geq \Omega\left({1}/{(\eta \lambda_0)}\log({n}/{\delta})\right)$. \end{thm} The above theorem shows that if the label vector $\rvy$ is aligned with top eigenvectors of $\rmH^\infty$, i.e., $(\rvv_i^\top \rvy)$ is large for large $\lambda_i$, then the loss decreases quickly and the total movement of neurons from their random initialization is small, which implies a small generalization error.
+\eeq where a) and b) hold for all iteration $k\geq 0$ of GD, and c) holds for $k\geq \Omega\left({1}/{(\eta \lambda_0)}\log({n}/{\delta})\right)$. \end{thm} This theorem shows that if the label vector $\rvy$ is aligned with top eigenvectors of $\rmH^\infty$, i.e., $(\rvv_i^\top \rvy)$ is large for large $\lambda_i$, then the loss decreases quickly and the total movement of neurons as well as the generalization error is small.
 Thus, the data complexity measure $\rvy^\top(\rmH^\infty)^{-1} \rvy$ captures the complexity of data governing both the optimization and generalization of the overparameterized two-layer neural networks.
-However, this quantity captures the complexity of the overall data.
-To decompose the individual data instances, in the next section, we newly define a {\it complexity-gap score}.
+However, this quantity captures the complexity of the whole data.
+To decompose the effect of individual instances, we newly define a {\it complexity-gap score}.